 30 ILCS 5/2-8.1 requires the State Actuary to identify recommended changes in actuarial assumptions that the GARS Board must consider before finalizing its certification of the required State contribution.
-We have reviewed the experience study completed this year and all the actuarial assumptions used in the draft June 30, 2022 Actuarial Valuation and conclude that the assumptions are reasonable in general, based on the evidence provided to us.
+We have reviewed all the actuarial assumptions used in the draft June 30, 2023 Actuarial Valuation and conclude that the assumptions are reasonable in general, based on the evidence provided to us.

-- 3. We recommend that GRS disclose the retirement age assumption for deferred vested members. - 4.
-We recommend GRS disclose whether members who leave active employment are assumed to elect a deferred annuity or a refund of contributions.

-- 5. Section 3.2 of ASOP 51 requires the actuary to identify risks that "may reasonably be anticipated to significantly affect the plan's future financial condition." [emphasis added].
+3. Section 3.2 of ASOP 51 requires the actuary to identify risks that "may reasonably be anticipated to significantly affect the plan's future financial condition." [emphasis added].
 The risks currently identified appear to largely duplicate the list of examples in ASOP 51 and could apply to almost any pension plan.
-In future valuations, we recommend that the actuary explain how each risk identified would reasonably be anticipated to significantly affect the specific plan's future financial condition. - 6.
-For each risk identified above, Section 3.3 of ASOP 51 requires the actuary to provide an assessment that takes into account "circumstances specific to the plan."
+For the 2023 valuation, we recommend that the actuary explain how each risk identified would reasonably be anticipated to significantly affect the specific plan's future financial condition.

+4. For each risk identified above, Section 3.3 of ASOP 51 requires the actuary to provide an assessment that takes into account "circumstances specific to the plan."
 For some of the identified risks, the actuary has provided a quantitative assessment specific to the plan while for other identified risks, the actuary has only provided a generic statement that could apply to any plan.
-We recommend that for each identified risk the actuary provide an assessment, preferably quantitative, that considers the specific circumstances of this plan. - 7.
-We recommend that GRS consider the number of general assembly members that are in the defined contribution plan when projecting the ultimate number of active members in GARS.
-Since there are 177 members of the Illinois general assembly (59 state senators and 118 state representatives), we would anticipate an ultimate GARS active population of 97, based on GRS' assumption that 55% of new members elect the defined benefit plan and 45% elect the defined contribution plan.
-In addition, we recommend that GRS include annual opt-out data in the Active Membership table shown on page 11 of the Actuarial Valuation. - 8.
+We recommend that for each identified risk the actuary provide an assessment, preferably quantitative, that considers the specific circumstances of this plan.

+- 5. We recommend the GARS Board continue to annually review the economic assumptions (interest rate, inflation, and salary increases), as they did for this valuation, prior to commencing the valuation work and adjust assumptions accordingly. - 6.
+We recommend that GRS include annual opt-out data in the Active Membership table shown on page 11 of the Actuarial Valuation. - 7.
 We recommend GRS expand the participant data section to include average pay and service for active members and information on inactive members owed a benefit in the future.
 In addition, a reconciliation of changes in member status from the prior year to the current year would improve the user's understanding of membership changes.

-- 9. We recommend that GRS consider the average retirement age when reviewing the retirement assumption in the next experience study.
-The average retirement age in the 2021 experience study was 64.4 and it was 65.5 in the 2018 experience study.
-The recommended retirement rates in the 2021 experience study would have resulted in an average retirement age of 68.1. - 10.
-We recommend that GRS review the retirement age experience for deferred vested members in the next experience study. - 11.
-We recommend the GARS Board continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly, as they did for this valuation.

-The 2022 GARS GASB 67 and 68 information was provided in a separate report.
-We find that the assumptions and methods used to prepare the 2022 GARS GASB 67 and 68 schedules are reasonable based on the evidence provided to us.
+The 2023 GARS GASB 67 and 68 information was provided in a separate report.
+We find that the assumptions and methods used to prepare the 2023 GARS GASB 67 and 68 schedules are reasonable based on the evidence provided to us.